Uxinnn/DSA5104_Hi5/README.md

 * `scrapy crawl trip_advisor -O trip_advisor_scraped.json`
 * Scraper should start to run, data will be stored in the file `Scrapers/trip_advisor/scrapers/scrapers/trip_advisor_scraped.json`

+## Data Processing

+The scraped data are then combined with the raw data from the source datasets into formats that can be uploaded to MySQL and MongoDB.
+Notebooks used for the processing of the data can be found under the `data_processing` directory.